Lighter than air

 However, these aircraft were generally short-lived and extremely frail.
 Routine, controlled flights would not come to pass until the advent of the internal combustion engine (see below.)

-World War I and II, and continue on a limited basis to this day, their development has been largely overshadowed by heavier-than-air craft.
+Although airships were used in both World War I and II, and continue on a limited basis to this day, their development has been largely overshadowed by heavier-than-air craft.

 ไม่มีความคิดเห็น: